muninn-hall/muninn-hall.com-website/src/pages/index.md

 ## Code of Conduct

-Before we go into the code of conduct it self it should be mentioned that Muninn Hall is moderated in accordance with the principles of Custodial Moderation as presented by Cat in https://neko.support/blog/2025-07-11/cats-views-on-moderation-terminology
+Before we go into the code of conduct itself, it should be mentioned that Muninn Hall is moderated in accordance with the principles of Custodial Moderation as presented by Cat in https://neko.support/blog/2025-07-11/cats-views-on-moderation-terminology

-It is the belief of the staff of Muninn Hall that most of our membership should only need the instructions of behave in a somewhat professional capacity and be excellent towards each other.
+It is the belief of the staff of Muninn Hall that most of our membership should only need the instructions of: behave in a somewhat professional capacity and be excellent towards each other.
 But we also recognise that people need to be told what not to do.
 So here is a list of what to Definitively not do in general.

 <!-- SPDX-SnippetBegin
 SPDX-License-Identifier: CC-BY-SA-3.0